 What’s the best way to counter-balance a very short engagement?
 A very long honeymoon we thought!
 So that’s what we did.

-I’m Stephanie, a primary school teacher, keen photographer and musician from Derbyshire.
-The handsome fellow in the picture below is my husband, Dean, a very smart aerospace engineer.
+I’m Stephanie, a primary school teacher, keen photographer and travel addict from Derbyshire.
+The handsome fellow in the picture below is my husband, Dean, a very smart aerospace engineer from Cornwall.
 We both suffer from severe cases of wanderlust!

 The idea of this blog was a light-weight, less labour-intensive alternative to the journals I used to write/draw during trips.
-On the road I use my faithful-but-slowly-dying Galaxy Note to update details of our travels regularly.
 Sadly our honeymoon and life on the road are dim and distant memories, but I continue to blog about all our foreign trips and, now and then, write a bit about adventures closer to home.
-In the last year or so, we’ve made it to India, Nepal, Iceland, Northern Ireland and Indonesia.

 Feel free to contact me at email@example.com or using the form below if you’d like details about costs or routes (I kept a log of that kind of information rather than including it in my posts to avoid boring family and friends!).
 Also, get in touch if you’d like high-resolution versions of any of my photographs.